brimdata/zed/docs/formats/zng.md

 [newline-delimited JSON (NDJSON)](http://ndjson.org/) format and a more structured approach like [Apache Avro](https://avro.apache.org).

-As it follows the ZSON data model, ZNG embeds all type information in the stream itself while having a binary serialization format that allows "lazy parsing" of fields such that only the fields of interest in a stream need to be deserialized and interpreted.
+As it follows the Zed data model, ZNG embeds all type information in the stream itself while having a binary serialization format that allows "lazy parsing" of fields such that only the fields of interest in a stream need to be deserialized and interpreted.